collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Owner can give other users write permission to a repo (this is an example of "Shared Repository" Model)

 <!--
-Fork and Pull Model
-An organization can also Fork and Pull
+An organization can also fork and pull
 -->

 </td></tr>